The Prism Hypothesis: Harmonizing Semantic and Pixel Representations via Unified Autoencoding: Conclusion

 \section{Conclusion}

 We propose the Prism Hypothesis, which views diverse natural inputs as projections of a shared spectrum composed of a compact low-frequency semantic component and residual higher-frequency detail.
 Preliminary experiments about frequency-band distributions of various visual and textual encoders strongly enlighten this connection between feature spectra and representational function.
 Hence, we launch Unified AutoEncoding (UAE), which harmonizes semantic and pixel information within a single latent space via a hierarchical frequency-band modulator.
 Extensive experiments confirm that it delivers greater generative capability over existing unified tokenizers, \eg, RAE, SVG, and UniFlow, meanwhile preserving reconstruction quality on par with top-tier models like Flux-VAE.
+We further validate that the idea of UAE not only benefit in the latent space but also remains effective in pixel space.
 We position the UAE as a promising and practical route towards unified tokenizers for understanding and generation. .